trufflesuite/trufflesuite.com/src/docs/truffle/reference/contract-abstractions.md

 const MyOtherContract = MyContract.clone(1337);
 ```

-#### `MyContract.numberFormat(number_type)`
+#### `MyContract.numberFormat = number_type`
-You can use this method to set the number format that abstraction methods return.
+You can set this property to choose the number format that abstraction methods return.
 The default behavior is to return BN.
 ```javascript
 // Choices are:  `["BigNumber", "BN", "String"]. const Example = artifacts.require('Example');